2020 summer camp info forthcoming

 A seven week session where children meet once per week for 80 minutes.
 Coaches will introduce Life and Golf Skills following The First Tee curriculum within the Target, Player, Par, Birdie, Eagle and Ace levels.
 Each participant will receive a Bag Tag (color coded for each level) that outlines the objectives required at each level for advancement.
 Participants are evaluated in 5 areas.
 At the PLAYer Level these areas are: Core Lesson Exposure, Play, Learn, Appreciate and Your Game.
 At the Par, Birdie and Eagle Levels the 5 areas are: Core Lesson Exposure, Golf Skills Application, Life Skills Knowledge, Golf Knowledge and Life Skills Application.

-Sessions run during the spring (mid-April – early June), summer (July and August) and fall (September and October) at locations in Greater Waterbury, Hartford, New Haven, Madison, Cromwell, Danbury and Pawcatuck.
-(Bridgeport programs are also available by visiting The First Tee of Met New York’s website).
+Sessions run during the spring (mid-April – early June), summer (July and August) and fall (September and October) at locations in Hartford, Greater New Haven, Greater Waterbury, Bridgeport, Cromwell, Danbury and Pawcatuck.
 Groups are led by a PGA professional, USGTF instructor or First Tee Coach with the help of assistant coaches and volunteers; student to teacher ratio is 8:1.

 Participants who have their own golf clubs are encouraged to bring them to class; however for any student who does not have equipment The First Tee of Connecticut will provide developmentally appropriate clubs for each session.